Do you wish to work with the Nigerian Navy? Are you willing to serve with the sea branch of the Nigerian Armed Forces? Then, this article is for you.

 The regular recruiting exercise is for O’Level, OND, and other certificate holders, while the DSSC seeks to recruit Degree and HND holders.

-Also, read on Nigerian Air Force: Recruitment, Portal, Exams, Courses in 2021 by clicking on the Box Below
+Also, read on Nigerian Air Force: Recruitment, Portal, Exams, Courses in 2023 by clicking on the Box Below.

 Nigerian Navy regular recruitment takes place annually.
 We advise interested applicants to apply and have time to be among the successful applicants to begin a career in the Nigerian Navy whenever the recruitment portal is open.

-Unfortunately, navy recruitment is currently not on as one has been carried out earlier.
+Unfortunately, navy recruitment is not on as one was carried out earlier.
 However, when the recruitment is on, you are to fill and submit a navy recruitment form via the portal if you meet up with the requirements.

 To successfully complete your application into the Nigerian Navy, you must meet up with the following general requirements: